Ruddickmg/vault-kms-provider/documentation/src/configuration/provider.md

 # The endpoint that the health checks will listen on
 HEALTH_ENDPOINT = "0.0.0.0:8080"

-# Path to the socket used for communication with the Kubernetes API server
+# Path to the socket used for communication with the Kubernetes API server.
+Can be either abstract (@path/to/abstract.sock) or file path.
+# Abstract socket paths must be prefixed with the "@" symbol
 SOCKET_PATH = "./sockets/vault-kms-provider.sock"

-# The level of permissions granted to the socket, choices are:
+# The level of permissions granted to the socket (does not apply to abstract sockets)
-#   - any: equivalent to 666
-#   - user: equivalent to 600
-#   - group: equivalent to 660
-SOCKET_PERMISSIONS = "any"
+SOCKET_PERMISSIONS = "666"

 # The string identifier used to store the encryption keys in the vault transit gateway
 VAULT_TRANSIT_KEY = "vault-kms-provider"